Octophi/monkeyTypewriter/README.md

 1. When connected to the desired network, find your IP address (for Mac, go to settings -> WiFi -> Connected Network Details -> IP Address)
 2. Go to `firebase.js` and update the IP address on `connectFirestoreEmulator(arg1, IP, arg2)`
 3. Open up two terminals.
 On the first run `firebase emulators:start`.
-Once that is loaded, on the second run `ntl dev --port: 8888`.
+Once that is loaded, on the second run `ntl dev --port 8888`.

 ## Setting up QR Code